adnanmc/Business-Template/README.md

 # Business-Template

-Creted usimg Bootstrap, Animate.css, wow.js
+Created using Bootstrap, Animate.css, wow.js

+Free to use for any private or commercial project.

 Demo available @ http://logotype.bitballoon.com/